anhvvh/Fashion-Web_Virtual-Try-on/migrations/README.md

 DROP POLICY IF EXISTS "Users can upload their own full-body images" ON storage.objects;
 DROP POLICY IF EXISTS "Users can view their own full-body images" ON storage.objects;
 DROP POLICY IF EXISTS "Users can delete their own full-body images" ON storage.objects;

+-- Rollback 004 (xóa RLS policies và tắt RLS)
+DROP POLICY IF EXISTS "Users can view their own profile" ON profiles;
+DROP POLICY IF EXISTS "Users can update their own profile" ON profiles;
+ALTER TABLE profiles DISABLE ROW LEVEL SECURITY;

 -- Rollback 001
 DROP TRIGGER IF EXISTS update_profiles_updated_at ON profiles;